ellakoa/postcard-poem/content/posts/wrapped-in-chains.md

   Once a proud defender, requisite
   Time has rendered it obsolete

-  Grain tower, defiant in defeat
-  Exploits the tide's daily retreat
+  Defiant in defeat, Grain tower exploits the tide's daily retreat
   Luring visitors to its historical scene
   On a path of bricks covered in green
   But be aware the mudflats are thick